amarienko/Terraform-AWS-EC2-Instances/README.md

 Selecting an AMI to deploy an instance can be done in three ways:

 - according to the default values.
 The default values are described in the variables `ami_selection_map_linux_default` and `ami_selection_map_windows_default` for each of the supported platforms.
 - based on the specified AMI.
-The AMI ID must be specified in the `ami` subparameter.
-In addition to the AMI, the platform/OS subparameter `os` must be specified.
+The AMI ID must be specified in the `ami` sub-parameter.
+In addition to the AMI, the platform/OS sub-parameter `os` must be specified.
 - setting the type of OS and distribution.
 In this case, the choice of AMI for deployment is based on the search parameters specified in the variables `ami_selection_map_linux_main`, `ami_selection_map_windows_main`, `ami_selection_map_linux_user` and `ami_selection_map_windows_user` for each of the supported platforms (see example below).

 <h5 id="ami_selection">Example of defining a variable describing search parameters for selecting AMI</h5>